CSS

 text-indent

-The text-indent CSS property sets the size of the empty space (indentation) at the beginning of lines in a text.
+The text-indent CSS property sets the length of empty space (indentation) that is put before lines of text in a block.

 Two-value display property